 Come see new renovations that feel original to a 100-year-old house, and smart features on modern houses that usher us into tomorrow.
 The outdoor spaces in these homes are equally compelling and varied.
-They include carefully landscaped spaces that allow for continuous flowering in every season, a new slate grilling patio, an inviting infinity pool, and sweeping views of Long Island Sound.
+They include carefully landscaped spaces that allow for continuous flowering in every season, a new slate grilling patio, which may include those pit boss accessories, an inviting infinity pool, and sweeping views of Long Island Sound.

 “This event would never materialize without the generosity of the homeowners,” says Denise Cypher, one of the co-chairs.
 “All of the students at Rye High benefit from their kindness, so in one short day, these homeowners have a direct impact on so many lives.